oauth-wg/oauth-identity-chaining/draft-ietf-oauth-identity-chaining.md

 One example is a financial institution that integrates with a third-party payment gateway.
 Domain A (the financial institution) includes detailed claims such as "account type: premium" and "transaction limit: $10,000" in the JWT authorization grant.
 However, domain B (the payment gateway) only needs claims like "transaction limit" for its access control policies.
 Domain A transcribes the claims to exclude unnecessary information, ensuring that domain B receives only the claims relevant to its operations.
-* **Controlling scope**: Clients can use the scope parameter to control transcribed claims (e.g., downscoping).
-Authorization Servers need to verify that the requested scopes are not higher privileged than the scopes of the presented subject_token.
+* **Controlling scope**: Clients can use the `scope` parameter to control transcribed claims (e.g., downscoping).
+Authorization Servers need to verify that the requested scopes are not higher privileged than the scopes of the presented `subject_token`.
 For example, a cloud-based development platform that allows developers to access APIs across multiple trust domains where a developer in domain A requests access to an API in domain B but only needs limited permissions, such as "read-only" access.
 The authorization server in domain A transcribes the claims into the JWT authorization grant to reflect the downscoped permissions, removing higher-privileged claims like "write" or "admin."
 This ensures that the access token issued by domain B aligns with the developer's intended scope of access.
 * **Including JWT authorization grant claims**: The authorization server in trust domain B which is performing the assertion flow can leverage claims from the JWT authorization grant presented by the client in trust domain A and include them in the returned access token.